As an Amazon Associate, we earn from qualifying purchases. Learn more

 100 Vintage Cards in Sealed Wax Packs

 Pure time travel.
-These vintage wax pack lots bundle genuine unopened packs from the junk-wax era — the cards your dad threw away, factory-sealed since the late ’80s.
+This 100-card sealed wax pack lot is a seller-assembled bundle of genuine unopened packs from the junk-wax era — the cards your dad threw away, sealed since the late ’80s.
+It’s a repack lot, so the exact brands and years vary; what doesn’t vary is the era’s pack math — a late-’80s wax pack held 15 cards plus a stick of gum, so 100 cards lands you roughly six to seven period packs.
 Will you get rich?
 No (here’s why).
 Will ripping 35-year-old wax with a kid be the most fun item on this page?
 Quite possibly.
 The gum is not edible.
-People eat it anyway.
+People eat it anyway — and it’s why so many cards from this era have a stained back, which is also why so few of them grade.

 Best Picks Under $50